devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 8: Stateless Widget Lifecycle_

 ### Stateful Widgets
-I have explained what State is in the Chapter [Thinking Declaratively][declarative].
+I explained what State is in the Chapter [Thinking Declaratively][declarative].
 But just as a reminder:

 | 📙  | State | Any data that can change over time [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) |
 | --- | ----- | :--------------------------------------------------------------------------------------------------------------------------------------- |